CANTUS-Project/pysolr-q-tor/README.rst

 cannot yet add binary-format documents.

 ``pysolr`` is a lightweight Python wrapper for `Apache Solr`_.
 It provides an interface that queries the server and returns results based on the query.

-.. warning:: We make no promises that this works for anyone other than us at Cantus-Project.
-We are
-    not expecting to publish this on PyPI, and we do not promise to maintain releases or keep it in step with upstream ``pysolr``.

-    However, if you're interested in collaborating on that maintenance, we might be up for it!
+Originally written by Daniel Lindsley.

+.. note:: While this module is called ``pysolr-tornado``, you must import it as ``pysolrtornado``.

 .. _`Apache Solr`: http://lucene.apache.org/solr/